Colthor/ProcJam2015/README.md

 # ProcJam2015 - ProcJammer
 This is my procedural music generation (or jammer) library, made for ProcJam 2015.
-It generates a song and strums along to it on a guitar.
+It generates a song and strums along to it on a guitar. <a href="http://colthor.itch.io/procjammer">There is a demo on itch.io here</a>.

 Feel free to use it, and the guitar samples, for any purpose you like.
 A credit would be nice if it winds up in something publically available :)